pqnelson/literate-Mizar/style.md

 - Macros should be used to simplify or clarify an **expression**, whereas new code chunks should be used to clarify **statements**.
+- **Macro style...**
+  - Remember: WEB macros accept at most one argument
+  - Macro names should be written `in_snake_case`
   - Macros should not be used for statements.
+  - Macros should be used for expressions.
+  - The only "wiggle room" is when a macro condenses a function call (possibly doing some boilerplate "setup" or "cleanup" around it), because invoking a procedure is a perfectly acceptable statement.
+- **Chunk style...**
   - Code chunks typically begin with an imperative verb "Sort the files", "Parse a definition block", etc.
-  - People don't remember more than 4 things, so a code chunk should be organized around this.
+  - People don't remember more than 4 things, so a code chunk should be organized around this: its contents should do at most 4 things.
 - Named chunks are modified to be of the form `@* [x] name.` where `x` is `F` for a file, `C` for a chapter, `S` for a section, `s` for a subsection.
 And `x` could be the empty string, i.e., `[x]` could be `[]`.
   - Typically, each file transcribed corresponds to a `@* [F] filename.`
+- `begin` and `end`
+  - I am following Knuth's _TeX: The Program_ for style regarding where to place the `end` keyword relative to the `begin` keyword.
+  - For functions and procedures (even short ones), they should be on different lines.

 ## TeX Macros

+- If you want a "named section" without starting a new page (or you don't want it to appear in the table of contents), then `@ \node{My new section.}` is how you would give the numbered paragraph a name in bold.
 - Prefer using the `\texttt`, `\textbf`, `\textit` macros instead of `{\tt ...}`, `{\bf ...}`, `{\it ...}` (in case we end up changing to Noweb).